tasnim-ops/React-Web-Developer-Recruitment-Homework-Tasnim_Hajji/README.md

 3. responsive design
 4. loading message while fetching data

-you will find a screen of my work in th assets file
+you will find a screen of my work in th assets folder